factful/ocr_testing/Readme.md

 #### Tesseract

-`tesseract` far and away the best maintained and easiest to use of the command line tools we tested.
-It is available via most package managers.
+`tesseract` is far and away the best maintained and easiest to use of the command line tools we tested.
+You should be able to install it with a package manager.

-On MacOS:

-`brew install tesseract --with-all-languages`
+MacOS: `brew install tesseract --with-all-languages`

-Ubuntu/Debian:

-`apt install tesseract tesseract-ocr-*`
+Ubuntu/Debian: `apt install tesseract tesseract-ocr-*`

 #### Calamari